 In order to maintain A/C cooling performance, the ATCM requests an increase in engine idle speed if the evaporator temperature starts to rise while the refrigerant solenoid valve is already set to the maximum flow rate.
 The increase in engine idle speed is requested in three stages, using a medium speed CAN bus message to the Engine Control Module (ECM).
-For additional information, refer to Electronic Engine Controls (303-14A Electronic Engine Controls - 4.0L) For additional information, refer to Electronic Engine Controls (303-14B Electronic Engine Controls - 2.7L Diesel)
+For additional information, refer to Electronic Engine Controls (303-14A Electronic Engine Controls - 4.0L) For additional information, refer to Electronic Engine Controls (303-14B Electronic Engine Controls - 4.4L) For additional information, refer to Electronic Engine Controls (303-14C Electronic Engine Controls - 2.7L Diesel)